Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \subsection{Our contributions}

-On a high level, we make two contributions: \begin{description} \item[Regret minimization] We provide an algorithm for BIC bandit exploration whose ex-post regret is asymptotically optimal among all MAB algorithms (assuming a constant number of actions).
-Our algorithm is \emph{detail-free}, in that it requires very limited knowledge of the prior.

-\item[Black-box reduction] We provide a reduction from an arbitrary learning algorithm to a BIC one, with only a minor loss in performance; this reduction ``works" for a very general BIC exploration setting. \end{description}
+On a high level, we make two contributions: \begin{description} \item{\emph{Regret minimization}} We provide an algorithm for BIC bandit exploration whose ex-post regret is asymptotically optimal among all MAB algorithms (assuming a constant number of actions).
+Our algorithm is \emph{detail-free}, in that it requires only a limited knowledge of the prior. \item{\emph{Black-box reduction}} We provide a reduction from an arbitrary learning algorithm to a BIC one, with only a minor loss in performance; this reduction ``works" for a very general setting. \end{description} In what follows we discuss our results in more detail.